MinecraftForge/Documentation/rendering/tileentity.md

 ```

 Once registered thusly, the game will use `MyTileEntitySpecialRenderer` to render any tile entity of the class type `MyTileEntity`.
-If your tile entity has special requirements (i.e. not a unit cube or needs to render in the translucent pass), you may want to take a look at the [`TileEntity` Plumbing](#te-plumbing) section.
+If your tile entity has special requirements (i.e. `getBlock` returns null, or the tile entity needs to render in the translucent pass), you may want to take a look at the [`TileEntity` Plumbing](#tileentity-plumbing) section.

 Implementing TESRs
 ------------------